Skip to content

 How Do Alignment and Grid Systems Reinforce Structure?

 Alignment is hierarchy's silent partner.
 Misaligned elements create visual noise.
 The eye wastes energy parsing spatial relationships instead of reading content.
+Most Western readers scan in an F-pattern that begins in the top left corner, so your strongest alignment anchor and your most important element usually belong there.

 An 8px baseline grid handles 90% of alignment decisions.
 Every margin, padding, and component height snaps to multiples of 8: 8, 16, 24, 32, 48, 64.
 If you're building a design system in Figma, baking this grid into your tokens and auto-layout settings makes alignment almost automatic.
-Translating that to actual layout code is where the CSS layout patterns guide comes in, once your Figma spacing matches your CSS grid template, hierarchy stops breaking between design and dev.

 Why 8 and not 4?
 Divisibility.
 8 divides cleanly into halves and quarters on any screen density.
 The 4px grid works too but produces tighter spacing that can feel cramped, especially on mobile.
 I've shipped projects on both, 8px wins for readability every time.